dawsontoth/local-gateway-attached-to-variant/README.md

 ## Notes

 - Make sure the subgraph is started before starting the gateway.
-- you can replace multiple subgraphs at once.
+- You can replace multiple subgraphs at once.
+- This was only tested with a Fed 2 graph, Fed one may be a little buggy.